parshv17898/Surveillance-to-identify-the-person-from-different-angles/README.md

 2.)Frames are Synchronized and different scenarios:

 	a.)Synchronized and Predicted Video1 and Video2
-	b.)Predicted Megh only
+	b.)Predicted Parshv only
-	c.)Predicted Amish only
+	c.)Predicted Meet only
 	d.)Predicted Both only